GUlf Coast state college

 Co-op classes have two main parts: (1) practical job/work experiences, and (2) online reflective assignments utilizing Canvas (the learning management system) at Gulf Coast State College.
 The student and their employer/supervisor must agree to and complete a Learning Agreement at the beginning of the semester and identify 2-4 learning objectives that the student should meet or progress towards during their Co-op work experience.
 Co-op classes may be taken toward the completion of most of the Associate of Arts and Associate of Science degree programs and can be used as electives in some cases.

 Students wishing to register in a Co-op class must first contact Ms. Kimberly Hoyt, Coordinator, Cooperative Education.
-Ms. Hoyt is located in the Advanced Technology Center 150A, and she can be reached at 850-872-3874 or by email at firstname.lastname@example.org.
+Ms. Hoyt is located on the first floor of the Student Union East Building in Office 39, and she can be reached at 850-872-3874 or by email at email@example.com.

 - FINANCIAL INFORMATION